apache/skywalking-website/docs/events/README.md

 # SkyWalking Events

+## RocketBot UI has been accepted as SkyWalking primary UI
+###### April 23th 2019
+Apache SkyWalking PMC accept the RocketBot UI contributions.
+After IP clearance, it will be released in SkyWalking 6.1 soon.

 ## SkyWalking graduated as Apache Top Level Project
 ###### April 17th 2019
 Apache board approved SkyWalking graduated as TLP at April 17th 2019.

 ## Welcome Yuguang Zhao as a new committer
 ###### April 15th, 2019